Parents

 Continue to encourage your student to achieve success and focus on areas that most require improvements.

 Spring Break is an important event for all college students, but that doesn’t have to mean rambunctious fun.
-Discuss ways they can have a restful and fun break away from campus.
+Ask your student what their plans are, and ask if they know about outdoor adventure opportunities available.

-Ask your student if they are already planning ahead for summer and fall registration.
+Ask your student if they have started planning ahead for summer and fall registration with their Academic Advisor.

 If a parent ever has a concern about his or her student’s emotional or physical well-being, we encourage a phone call to the Office of Parent Relations (512-863-1486) for referral to the appropriate campus resource.
 Due to FERPA regulations, staff will not be able to share information about your student’s situation with you, but be assured that a member of the Student Life or Academic Success and Registrar staff will check in with your student.